ut-issl/s2e-documents/Specifications/Component/AOCS/spec_force_generator.md

 ### 1. MainRoutine
 #### 1. Overview
-- The `MainRoutine` function adds output noise to the ordered magnetic moment and calculates generated force.
+- The `MainRoutine` function adds output noise to the ordered force and calculates generated force.

 #### 2. Inputs and Outputs
 - NA